-1. Introduction
+1 Introduction

-During recent years, we have seen an increase in initiatives by governments around the world toward encouraging entrepreneurship to spur growth and job creation.
-Part of these efforts has been oriented toward trying to generate an active venture capital market either through direct participation in the form of government venture capital programs or through indirect efforts aimed at creating the right institutional environment.
+During recent years we have seen an increase in initiatives by governments around the world towards encouraging entrepreneurship in order to spur growth and job creation.
+A part of these efforts have been oriented towards trying to generate an active venture capital market: either through direct participation in the form of government venture capital programs or through indirect efforts aimed at creating the right institutional environment.

-In this article, we provide a review of the academic literature on institutions and venture capital (VC) to get a sense of which institutions correlate with an active venture capital market.
-We also provide a case study in which we detail and contrast how venture capital markets have developed in the United States and in Sweden.
+In this paper, we provide a review of the academic literature on institutions and venture capital to get a sense of which institutions correlate with an active venture capital market.
+We also provide a case study in which we detail and contrast how venture capital markets have developed in the US and in Sweden.